-3.12 The capital programme is currently projected to come in £400,000 lower than budget - this variance relates to the Fleet Maintenance Facility scheme which has currently been put on hold whilst the Council discuss other options with potential partners to ensure that the correct facility is provided for the medium term.
+3.12 As previously reported, the capital programme is currently projected to come in £400,000 lower than budget.
+This variance relates to the Fleet Maintenance Facility scheme which will now take place at a later period once the requirements are better known in relation to any requirements potential partners may have.